higherkindness/skeuomorph/docs/src/main/tut/schemas.md

 # Schemas

-The following table expects you to have the following imports in
+> Examples in this page expects you to have the following imports in
-place:
+> place:

 ```tut:silent
 import turtles.data._